Varian Fry: Emergency Rescue Committee

-In June 1940 during World War II, the army of Nazi Germany defeated France.
-The northern and western one-half of France was occupied by Germany; the southeastern one-half, called Vichy France, remained nominally independent, but with the obligation to "surrender upon demand" all German citizens if requested by the German government.
-Tens of thousands of refugees from Nazi Germany, and many others from elsewhere, had fled to Vichy France, mostly ending up in Marseille or in one of the sordid refugee camps scattered around Vichy.
+In June 1940, during World War II, the army of Nazi Germany invaded and quickly defeated France.
+The northern and western half of France was occupied by Germany; the southeastern half, called Vichy France, remained nominally independent, but with the obligation to "surrender upon demand" all German citizens if requested by the German government.
+Tens of thousands of refugees from Nazi Germany, and many others from elsewhere, had fled to Vichy France, mostly ending up in Marseille or in one of the squalid refugee camps scattered around Vichy.

 The United States was still neutral in the war and maintained a diplomatic and commercial presence in Vichy France.
 Marseille was a beehive of refugees and British soldiers stranded after the Dunkirk evacuation.
 Humanitarian and relief organizations in the city, including the American Friends Service Committee (Quakers), Unitarians, YMCA, Red Cross, and seven Jewish organizations, especially HICEM whose funding came mostly from American Jews, were present to aid refugees.
 The Pat O'Leary Line in the city mostly helped stranded soldiers escape to Spain.

 On June 25, 1940, two hundred prominent people met at the Hotel Commodore in New York City and founded the Emergency Rescue Committee (ERC).
 They raised $3,500 in contributions and in mid-July began looking for a representative to serve in Marseille.
 When none of the candidates seemed viable or willing, Fry volunteered and was accepted, albeit with reservations.

 Fry was given three tasks for what was projected to be a three-week visit to France: (1) report on conditions impacting refugees; (2), help people identified as in danger from the Nazis escape to Portugal or Morocco; and (3) identify people who would work with the ERC.
 The emphasis would be on rescuing the elite intellectuals and artists trapped in Vichy France.
 Fry remained in France for thirteen months.